mitchelljustin/pragmatic-lightning/index.md

 # Build a Lightning App

-In this guide we're going to build a NodeJS + ExpressJS example web app which sells weather reports for Lightning micropayments, called Rain Report.
+In this guide we're going to build a NodeJS + ExpressJS web API which sells weather reports for Lightning micropayments, called Rain Report.

 **Note**: Returning real weather reports is out of scope for this guide.
 The app will return hardcoded reports.

 ## Create web app

 Start by creating a vanilla NodeJS/ExpressJS project.
-For simplicity, this app will be API-only.
+This guide uses async/await, which is supported in NodeJS v8 and later.

 ```bash
 mkdir rain-report